Danielle Rowe

 Danielle Rowe (born 1982 in Shepparton) is an Australian-born ballet dancer and choreographer.
+She is the artistic director of Oregon Ballet Theatre.

 Dancing career

 Rowe trained in Newcastle and Adelaide.
 She joined The Australian Ballet in 2001.
 She won the Telstra People's Choice Award in both 2003 and 2005 and in 2008 became a principal artist with the company.

 In 2011, she joined the Houston Ballet as a first soloist (senior artist in Australian Ballet terms). and was promoted to principal dancer in August of the same year.
 In 2012 she joined Nederlands Dans Theater.

 Choreography career

 In 2017, Rowe, who had retired from dancing, choreographed her first piece.
 This was For Pixie for SFDanceworks, where she became the associate artistic director.
 The piece is inspired by her grandparents, and has since been performed by San Francisco Ballet and Ballet Idaho.

 Rowe's ballet Fury, inspired by the film Mad Max: Fury Road, premiered in San Francisco in September 2018.
 The work was produced by Kate Duhamel and featured dancers from LINES Ballet and San Francisco Ballet, including Adji Cissoko, Babatunji, Frances Chung, Dores André, and Rowe's husband Luke Ingham.
 Fury was later performed in San Jose at the Silicon Valley Comic Con, Oakland, and also returned to San Francisco.

 After seeing For Pixie, Helgi Tomasson, artistic director of San Francisco Ballet, hired her to choreograph a piece, UnSaid, for San Francisco's 2019 opening gala.
 Her first ensemble piece for the company, Wooden Dimes, starring Sarah Van Patten, premiered in March 2021 in a digital program due to the COVID-19 pandemic.
 Madcap, starring principal dancer Tiit Helimets as a clown having a personal crisis, premiered January 20, 2023 with San Francisco Ballet at the War Memorial Opera House.